 High responsibility, variety, and frequent travel are part and parcel of an auditor’s life.

 On the other hand, if detective work and problem-solving sound exciting to you, you can be a forensic accountant and help investigate fraud and embezzlement.

 If you have a knack for business administration, you might enjoy working in financial management, planning, or consultancy and helping businesses grow.
 At a higher level, you can drive a business to success through managerial accounting or a CFO position.

 You can work for the government at the local, state, or federal level, including internal auditor positions with the IRS or FBI.

 Alternatively, if you’d like to be your own boss, you can start your own accounting practice and offer accounting services to a group of clients.

 If your strongest skill is preparing taxes, you can work in taxation and focus on helping clients prepare tax returns.
 Knowledge of accounting information systems like Quickbooks is a must!

 Public Accounting – Staff Accountant

-You can also work in public accountancy as a staff accountant and progress towards a senior position, for example as a partner of an accounting firm or a CPA in private practice.
+You can also work in public accountancy as an entry-level staff accountant and progress towards a senior position.
+For example, you can land a job as a partner of an accounting firm or a CPA in private practice this way.